 Escuelita Nazareth offers education to children and young adults with special needs including students with autism, hearing and visual impairments, cognitive & developmental disabilities, and Down syndrome.
 Our students take classes at pre-basic, basic, pre-vocational, and vocational levels.
 Classes are designed to help students develop cognitive and life skills.

-The school was originally built to accommodate 45 students.
-Today we have 65 students who thrive with the support of dedicated teachers and administration at Nazareth.
+The school was originally built in 2001 to accommodate 45 students.
+Today we have 80 students who thrive with the support of dedicated teachers and administration at Nazareth.
 The students are transported daily to the school in a bus purchased with volunteer donations.

 Three vocational workshops have been developed for our students.